mgree/smoosh/README.md

     Modernish completes.
 Modernish _should_ still complete without a problem on macOS, but I'm unable to test this (as my Mac is not booting).

-  - As of 2019-10-19, Modernish on Linux diagnoses two bugs:
-    `BUG_MULTIBYTE` as reported in the paper, but also `BUG_HDOCMASK`.
-This last is due to platform differences.